-LCFC is a professional football club which plays its home matches at King Power Stadium in Leicester and participates in domestic as well as European club competitions.
+LCFC is a professional football club which plays its home matches at King Power Stadium in Leicester.
+In the 2021/22 season, the Club participates in both domestic and European competitions.

-We have a number of other business operations, including football operations, commercial partnerships, ticketing and retail.
-LCFC is dedicated to conducting its business consistent with the highest standards of business ethics.
+LCFC is dedicated to conducting all of its activities consistent with the highest standards of business ethics.

 We have an obligation to our employees, shareholders, customers, suppliers, community representatives and other business contacts to be honest, fair and forthright in all of our business activities.

 In accordance with this ethical approach, we do not tolerate modern slavery or human trafficking in our organisation or in our supply chain.

 Modern slavery is a crime and a violation of fundamental human rights.
 Modern slavery can take many forms, including forced labour, slavery, servitude and human trafficking.

 This crime can manifest itself in many ways, but what each of its forms will have in common is the exploitation of a person for another person or another person’s (or organisation’s) benefit.